What is CBD (Cannabidiol)?

 The origins and discovery of CBD

 CBD (cannabidiol) was first identified in 1940 by American chemist Roger Adams, who successfully isolated the compound from the cannabis plant.
-Although Adams was able to extract CBD, the full structure and characteristics of the cannabinoid were not fully understood until several years later, when further research clarified its non-psychoactive nature compared to THC.
+While Adams was able to extract CBD, its full structure and characteristics were not completely clarified until later studies distinguished it from THC and recognised its non-psychoactive profile.

-Since its discovery, CBD has become a key focus in scientific studies exploring the complexity of the cannabis plant.
-Notably, a 2011 review published in the British Journal of Clinical Pharmacology outlined CBD’s diverse pharmacological profile, highlighting its growing importance in cannabinoid research.
+Since that time, CBD has become a central focus in scientific studies examining the complexity of the cannabis plant.
+A 2011 review published in the British Journal of Clinical Pharmacology highlighted CBD’s broad pharmacological profile and its growing significance within cannabinoid research.

 CBD has gained increasing recognition as a non-psychoactive compound derived from the cannabis plant.
 Unlike THC, CBD does not produce intoxicating effects, and its distinct characteristics have made it a subject of growing interest within scientific research.